 I can definitely see the strenghs of my private lesson teacher’s approach.
 After only a few days, I’m a bit more confident about what notes are on which string.
 I’ve learned how to plan ahead for the next note or chord as I play the current one.
 Most importantly, I’m learning how to be more comfortable paying attention to multiple things during my practice and being okay with how intensely laborious this is.

-On a slightly different topic, I’ve added a deliberate practice progress bar in my blog’s sidebar to keep track of my hours, just for fun.
+On a slightly different topic, I’m tracking my deliberate practice hours in my blog’s sidebar just for fun.
 I’m only counting focused practice time, not lessons or other supporting activities (all are important, but I’m too lazy to weight those hours according to their importance).
 No, my goal is not to reach the mythical 10,000 hours.
 The 10,000 hour “rule” is too simplistic and often misinterpreted, but it does highlight that being good at anything requires massive amounts of focused work.
 Anders Ericsson’s research pointed out that the practice quality, not just quantity, made a difference.
 Also note that the violinists he studied, who had put in roughtly 10,000 hours of practice, were students.
 Excellent students, yes, but not experts yet–they were only about halfway down that path, if that.

 What I’m actually excited about is seeing the improvements along the way and the hours it took to make them happen.
 Where will I be after 1000, 5000, or more hours of practice?
 We’ll see.